OpenMindAmir/FastIoC/README.md

 r&d multiprocessing.Manager

-container simple resolve
-container arguments
-container lifetime on resolve
+container simple resolve (dont think so, may be its just a consideration for APIController ...
+NOTE: Another consideration is dependencies,override) container lifetime on resolve (same as above) container arguments (research first)

+FastAPIController
+Mediator
+FastAPIEnterprize
+correct names for generator (openapisimplification) Pascalcase